 Bringing Good News/ Proclaiming the Gospel

-Specifically in terms of sexuality and gender, we seek to reassure our people that it is indeed possible to reconcile their sexual orientation or gender identity with their Catholic faith – and show them how this can be done.
+Specifically in terms of sexuality and gender, we seek to reassure and demonstrate to LGBT+ Catholics that it is possible to reconcile their sexual orientation and gender identity with their Catholic faith.

 We do this by a range of means.
-Our simple existence provides a simple counterexample to the claim that one cannot be both Catholic and LGBT+.
+Our existence provides a simple counterexample to the claim that one cannot be both Catholic and LGBT+.
 We can, and we are.
-The overwhelming majority of our members identify as both Catholic, and openly LGBT+.
-Many of these are also fully active, practising Catholics, out and proud in their local parishes, where they make valued contributions to parish life.
+The overwhelming majority of our members identify as both Catholic and openly LGBT+.
+Many are also fully practising Catholics, out and proud in their local parishes and making valued contributions to parish life.

 The idea that being an “LGBT+ Catholic” is an oxymoron, that it is impossible to be both a practising Catholic and LGBT+, rests on a partial, inaccurate and incomplete reading of what Church teaching actually says.
-Quest aims to counter this by promoting a more complete and balanced understanding of Church teaching, by drawing attention to where matters of sexuality and sexual ethics fit in the broader context of the Gospels and Catholic teaching as a whole, and to the many neglected but supportive elements that also exist.
+Quest aims to counter this by promoting a more complete and balanced understanding of that teaching by showing how matters of sexuality and sexual ethics fit into the broader context of the Gospels and Catholic teaching as a whole by illuminating neglected but supportive elements that also exist.

 Delivering pastoral support.